KoukatsuMahoutsukai/unknown-binsize-3dpacker/README.md

 [Live web preview](https://unkown3dbinpacker.co/)

-3dbin packer with bin size unknown/undefined based on [this repository](https://github.com/jerry800416/3D-bin-packing) which is based on this repository [this repository](https://github.com/enzoruiz/3dbinpacking).
+3dbin packer with bin size unknown/undefined based on [this repository](https://github.com/jerry800416/3D-bin-packing) which is based on [this repository](https://github.com/enzoruiz/3dbinpacking).